4. Quality education

 We’re one of the largest recruiters of graduates in the UK, and train hundreds of students to become qualified accountants each year.
-We proactively promote equal access for minority groups, women and people from socially disadvantaged backgrounds, as well as encouraging awareness of social and environmental issues.
+We proactively promote equal access for minority groups, women and people from socially disadvantaged backgrounds, as well as encouraging of social and environmental issues.

 Diversity is a mainstay of our business success, so there’s a natural fit with Goal 5 and we see this as an opportunity to contribute to society, too.

 - We have an extensive diversity and inclusion programme which seeks to drive equality for women in our business: this includes targets for gender at each grade, transparency around our gender pay gap (which we were one of the first companies to disclose), and multiple programmes (including sponsorship, mentoring and coaching) to help women throughout their careers, in particular in returning from maternity.
 Further, we’re signatories of the United Nation’s HeForShe campaign to engage men as agents of change for gender equality.
 (Target 5.1, 5.5)

 - Our flexible working policy, which includes shared parental leave, aims to helps our people to create a working environment that accommodates the priorities of our people outside work.
 (Target 5.4).

 - Our client work includes engagements to help empower women and girls including DFID’s Girls Education Challenge, which improves education opportunities for marginalised girls in some of the world’s poorest countries; and supporting the development of partnerships between the government and the private sector to improve education for girls, such as the Coca Cola 5by20 initiative.
 (Target 5.c)

 The size of the professional services sector in the UK, as well as our role in helping clients of all sizes and in all sectors to grow, makes this one of our most significant areas of positive contribution.